Montana/manifest-unicorn/README.md

-# manifest-unicorn
-Manifest information for the IBM Unicorn page
+## Core information for the IBM Unicorn Landing Page